 - River side Lunch - We recommend a lunch down by the river with great views of the Laval medieval & renaissance chateaux.
 Price not included.

-- After 2pm we head to the edge of town to Emmaus the Catholic charity that runs the main charity shops in France.
-Not shops but large warehouses full to the rafters of everything French you could ever imagine, from books, china, kitchen accessories, clothes, antique books, bed & table linens & haberdashery, toys, furniture & bric-a-brac.
+- Emmaus Charity Laval & Mayenne, the main charity shops in France.
+Large warehouses full to the rafters with anything you could imagine, books, china, kitchen accessories, clothes, antique books, bed & table linens & haberdashery, toys, furniture & bric-a-brac.
 We never leave empty handed & prices start at just €1.
-I have built my little 18thc book collection from finds at Emmaus.

 - Fontaine Daniel- We drive back toward Mayenne, and head for cool tranquil respite to the beautiful village of Fontaine Daniel home to Toiles de Mayenne; specialist luxury Furnishing Textiles manufacture since 1806.
 We will visit the sale room for a bargain off cuts and fabric line ends, curtains, tassels & braid & bits & pieces.
 Then a short 300m drive out of the forest to the beautiful village for afternoon tea.
 Around the village green are the lake, fountain, remains of the once vast 11thc Monastery, and 19th century stone Factory of Toiles de Mayenne, still in production and built for the stone salvaged from the Monastery demolished after the Revolution in 1806.